Piper Cooks

 How to bake the cookies

-When the dough has cooled a bit, use two teaspoons to drop smalls portions of dough onto the prepared baking sheet.
+When the dough has cooled a bit, use two teaspoons to drop small portions of dough onto the prepared baking sheet.
 Drop portions that are about 1 to 1 ½ teaspoons in size.
 Place 12 per pan, leaving plenty of space in between the cookies, they will spread out a lot.

 Flatten each cookie a little bit with wet fingers.
 Don't worry about getting the edges perfect, you can fix them a bit when they come out of the oven.